Eamonbaloun/PC-Beginners-Guide/README.md

 ## GPU

-The GPU is the most important component in a gaming PC.
-It has the biggest impact on gaming performance, so this is where I recommend spending the most time researching before you buy.
+The GPU is the most important part of a gaming PC.
+It will have the biggest impact on your gaming performance, so it is worth spending some extra time researching before you buy.

 The first question most people ask is: [Nvidia or AMD?](https://youtu.be/BJ75QVCip88)

 There is no wrong answer.
-Nvidia usually offers stronger features like DLSS, better ray tracing performance, and broader support in creative applications.
-AMD often provides better value and more VRAM for the money.
-I have personally leaned toward Nvidia over the years because I have had good experiences with their drivers, stability, and software features, but AMD has become very competitive.
+Nvidia offers features like DLSS, stronger ray tracing, and better support in some creative applications.
+AMD usually gives you more VRAM and performance for the money.
+I have personally leaned toward Nvidia because I have had good experiences with their drivers, stability, and features, but AMD is very competitive.

-My general recommendation is to aim for **at least 12GB of VRAM**, with **16GB being the sweet spot** if your budget allows.
-Games continue to demand more memory, and extra VRAM can help your system stay relevant longer.
+My recommendation is to aim for **at least 12GB of VRAM**, with **16GB being ideal** if your budget allows.

-Another thing people often overlook is the manufacturer.
-The GPU chip may come from Nvidia or AMD, but the actual card is built by companies like MSI, ASUS, Gigabyte, Sapphire, PowerColor, and others.
-If you want a breakdown of the different brands, check out this video: [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo).
+The next thing to consider is the card manufacturer.
+While Nvidia and AMD make the GPU chips, companies like MSI, ASUS, Gigabyte, Sapphire, and PowerColor build the actual cards.
+If you want to learn more about the different brands, check out this video: [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo).

-Intel has also entered the dedicated GPU market.
-They are the first serious new competitor in roughly 25 years, which is great for consumers.
-Their cards offer solid value, though they are still newer products and can occasionally run into driver issues that AMD and Nvidia have already worked through.
-If you are interested in Intel's GPUs, this [video](https://youtu.be/bjhSDXJkwUg) is a good place to start.
+Intel also makes GPUs now.
+Their cards offer solid value, and it is great to finally have another competitor in the market.
+If you are interested in Intel GPUs, this [video](https://youtu.be/bjhSDXJkwUg) is a good overview.

-When it comes time to actually choose a GPU, I highly recommend watching benchmark comparisons instead of relying on marketing numbers.
-This [video](https://youtu.be/mW-73nWnpRg) from JayzTwoCents compares 18 GPUs across multiple resolutions in *Windrose* and gives a good real-world look at how different cards stack up against each other.
+Once you have a budget in mind, I recommend watching benchmark videos.
+This [video](https://youtu.be/mW-73nWnpRg) from JayzTwoCents compares 18 GPUs across multiple resolutions and is a great starting point.

-I know I included a lot of videos in this section, but the GPU is the single most important part of a gaming PC, and it is usually where the largest portion of your budget goes.
-One final video I recommend is this [30-day AMD challenge](https://youtu.be/dJcZLRGTcoc).
-It does a good job showing that, despite all the online debates, most people will have a perfectly good experience with an AMD GPU.
+I know I included a lot of videos in this section, but the GPU is usually the most expensive and important part of a gaming PC.
+One last video I recommend is this [30-day AMD challenge](https://youtu.be/dJcZLRGTcoc).
+It does a good job showing that most people will be perfectly happy with an AMD GPU.

-*Side note: If you do creative work such as video editing, 3D rendering, AI workloads, or other GPU-accelerated tasks, Nvidia's CUDA platform can provide a noticeable advantage because many professional applications have supported it for years.
-Also, if you plan to use Linux as your primary operating system, AMD generally offers a smoother experience thanks to its strong open-source driver support.
-Nvidia works on Linux too, but AMD is usually the easier choice.*
+*Side note: If you do video editing, 3D rendering, or other creative work, Nvidia's CUDA support can be a big advantage.
+If you plan to use Linux as your main operating system, AMD is usually the easier choice thanks to its better Linux driver support.*

 ## Cooler
 Cooling matters more than a lot of people think.
 It affects performance, noise, and long-term reliability.
 Whether you go with air or liquid, **Noctua** is my go-to for CPU cooling.